 6. Do it often

 The best way to provide feedback is in small, easily-actionable chunks.
 The more often you engage in discussions, the more comfortable each party will feel and the more productive your feedback will become.
-With the millennial generation taking over the workforce, almost half (46 percent) by 2020, there is increasing pressure to provide more frequent and actionable feedback.
+With the millennial generation taking over the workforce, there is increasing pressure to provide more frequent and actionable feedback.

 Why?
 According to Harvard Business Review, millennials want feedback 50 percent more often than other employees.
 Putting a continuous feedback process in place will meet this need and result in happier, more productive, employees.